 The NSW Government is committed to working with businesses in NSW to counter terrorism.

-- Critical infrastructure - NSW Government is working closely with owners/operators of this infrastructure through the NSW Critical Infrastructure Protection Program.
+- Critical infrastructure - NSW Government is working closely with owners/operators of critical infrastructure through the NSW Critical Infrastructure Protection Program.

 - Transport security - a national approach to transport security with state specific measures has been implemented.